Welcome to Game On! Online Classroom

 Within the classroom, each lesson will be released as a POST on a schedule specific to the course.
 If the course is SELF-STUDY, you will be able to see all the content and ask limited questions in the COMMENT fields on the post.
 If the course allows for WORKING SPOTS, you will post your homework (video) or ask questions in the COMMENT fields on the post.
 My feedback will be in the REPLY to that comment.
 As part of the learning experience, you will be able to see other student homework as well.

-2on-2off Contact Behavior – This course describes a step by step method of teaching a reliable 2on-2off behavior for use on the dogwalk, A-frame and teeter in dog agility.
+1) 2on-2off Contact Behavior – This course describes a step by step method of teaching a reliable 2on-2off behavior for use on the dogwalk, A-frame and teeter in dog agility.
+SELF-STUDY.
+Cost $60.

 There are 6 lessons with multiple parts per lesson.
 One of the big advantages to training a 2on-2off at the end of the contact obstacles is that nearly all the training can take place on a target plank or training board, reducing both the physical stress on the dog and the space needed to do the training.
 If you don’t have access to full contacts or live in a place like I do, where training is limited due to weather, teaching a 2on-2off behavior using a target plank makes a lot of sense.
-This is the program I followed for my young border collie Nick.
-Here is Nick running in Novice Standard.
+This is the program I followed for my young border collie Nick who is featured in the video description of this class

 Whether you are starting out a puppy or need to re-train an adult dog or just clean things up a bit, this course will help.
 If your dog is already performing full contacts and you are not satisfied with your dog’s behavior, you can use this method to re-train your 2on-2off behavior.
 This course does not cover all the elements of teaching the dogwalk, teeter and A-frame.
 It does cover all the elements of creating a great 2on-2off behavior using a training board or stairs including distractions, handling and even a bit of sequencing.